Darthpbal/taskManager/README.md

 general purpose terminal based task manager program attempt

-task list is being constructed with empty int members. whyyyyyyyy!?!?!?!?!?!

 >Note, I have this library installed and should probably put some time into learning how to use it.
 Graphical and multimedia library for c++ http://www.sfml-dev.org/tutorials/2.3/